 I also added a Sunflower transfer to this board.

 I just love it!!
 What do you think?

 The last board I have had in my stash for quite some time.
-It is a whale, lol.
+It is in the shape of a whale.
 I picked it up at Goodwill.
 I paid $6.99 for it.
-The picture below shows that it had some kind of siding/laminate? on it along with a leather handle.
+The picture below shows that it had some kind of siding/laminate? on it, along with a leather handle.
 These both came off as soon as I got it home.

 Want to see them all together, finished?

 The two on the bottom are big mama jamas and the one on the bottom is a grayish color.
-I haven’t added a finish until I decide what to do with it!
+The board down below hasn’t had the sunflower added yet.

 Do you love cutting boards?